sree-reva/IDEAS_Dataset/README.md

 🚀 How to Use

-1️⃣ Download the dataset from [GitHub Link].
+1️⃣ Download the dataset from : https://github.com/sree-reva/IDEAS_Dataset/tree/main
 2️⃣ Load it using Python or R: